We were very pleased to have the opportunity to ask an expert about twin

 You may also want to visit our interactive Ask A Mom page where you can get helpful advice and support from other moms pregnant with twins and even those who already have them.

-Additionally, you can type your question in the chat box for a quick response from an actual medical doctor.
+Additionally, you can type your question in the chat box (it will pop up shortly) for a quick response from an actual medical doctor.

 Most Frequently Asked Questions Answered By Expert Carri R. Warshak, M.D.